KrushnaKharat/QuizModule/README.md

 ## 📝 Usage

 - **Admin Login:** Create an admin user in the database or via the UI.
-- **Admin Panel:** Manage users, assign courses, add topics and questions.
+- **Admin Panel:** Manage users, assign courses add topics and questions.
 - **User Login:** Users see only their assigned courses and can attempt quizzes.
 - **Logout:** Secure logout for both users and admins.